In initial victory for Argentine President Milei, Senate gives overall approval to key reform bills

 But his political party of relative novices holds just a tiny minority of seats in Congress and he has struggled to strike deals with the opposition.

-Senators are voting on two bills, a tax package that lowers the income tax threshold and a 238-article state reform bill that passed the lower house of Congress in late April after weeks of negotiations.
+Senators approved two bills, a tax package that lowers the income tax threshold and a 238-article state reform bill that passed the lower house of Congress in late April after weeks of negotiations.

 Initially dubbed the “omnibus bill” because of its more than 600 articles, the watered-down version at hand still delegates broad legislative powers to the president in energy, pensions, security and other areas.